In a distant valley burrowed deep, beyond tall passes and mountains steep.

 The featured image is courtesy of David Moum and is used with his kind permission for Cultivating and The Cultivating Project.

-David Moum is a videographer, photographer, writer, and business owner.
-He founded and co-owns Final Draft Studios with his wife Katie, where they work with non-profits and small businesses to help them share their stories and be heard.
+David Moum is a director, cinematographer, photographer, writer and business owner.
+He founded and co-owns Final Draft Studios with his wife Katie, where they work on documentary and feature films.
 He is also the proud father of their son Jack.
-David was born in the country of Sweden but now resides in the Rocky Mountains of the United States.
-In addition to being a team member of The Cultivating Project, he also volunteers and works with Anselm Society.
-He loves to read books of any genre, but his favorite is historical fiction, especially the Patrick O’Brien Aubrey-Maturin series.
-He often steals away on hikes into the wild to write short stories and poetry, and commune with God.
+David was born in the country of Sweden, but now resides in the Rocky Mountains of the United States.
+In addition to owning Final Draft Studios, he is a founding member of Watershed Films, based in western Montana.
+He loves to read books of any genre, but his favorite is historical fiction, especially the Patrick O’Brien ‘Aubrey-Maturin’ series.
+Road trips with his family to explore the American West are his passion, and he often steals away on hikes into the wild to write short stories and poetry, and commune with God.